-Purpose: The mission of the cosmic and global evolution project is to provide inspiration, training, and educational resources to help current and future teachers, informal science educators, and others explore and explain the composition, structure and evolutionary history of the universe and the Earth from the Big Bang to big brains and AI.
+Purpose: The cosmic and global evolution project conducts secondary research on the composition, structure, and evolutionary processes and history of the Earth and the universe from the Big Bang to big brains and artificial intelligence.
+The project organizes and hosts inspirational special events, designs educational models and games, and maintains a website that supports courses on advanced topics.
 The focus should be on the sequence of historical events and underlying physical processes themselves rather than the scientific methodologies and evidence used to discover nature’s secrets.

 Scholars organize faculty student special events and develop thematic content for natural science courses, for the website, and for the special events.
 They recruit and host guest speakers and consultants.
 They may supervise student interns, teachers, and informal science educators.
 They work with CESAME on activities of mutual interest.
 They also engage in other related scholarly activities including collaborating with individuals and organizations throughout California and around the world.

 Cosmic evolution scholars may teach astronomy courses and understand the composition, structure, processes, and evolutionary history of the universe and its stars and galaxies.
 Scholars may teach an upper division course in thematic interpretation of cosmic evolution and recruit and host a guest speaker for an audience of 400.

 Global evolution scholars may teach Earth science and/or life science courses and understand the composition, structure, processes, and evolutionary history of the Earth and its biosphere.
 Scholars may teach an upper division course in thematic interpretation of global evolution.